 Contact between individuals was assumed to differ between the ages <13 and ≥13 years (“younger” and “older” individuals respectively) according to the following matrix of Who Acquires Infection From Whom:

-Here, the rate at which those aged ≤13 years effectively contact (a contact sufficient to lead to transmission if it occurs between a susceptible and infectious person[15]) each other (β1) differs from the rate at which older individuals effectively contact each other (β2).
-The rate at which younger and older individuals come into effective contact is assumed to be 70% of the rate at which older individuals effectively contact each other, consistent with empirical data from middle-income settings[16] and Vietnam[17] (Technical Appendix).
-This age-stratification is consistent with analyses elsewhere and changes in school attendance [9,18] and therefore exposure to rubella infection.
+Here, the rate at which those aged ≤13 years effectively contact (a contact sufficient to lead to transmission if it occurs between a susceptible and infectious person[17]) each other (β1) differs from the rate at which older individuals effectively contact each other (β2).
+The rate at which younger and older individuals come into effective contact is assumed to be 70% of the rate at which older individuals effectively contact each other, consistent with empirical data from middle-income settings[18] and overall in Vietnam[19] (Technical Appendix).
+This age-stratification is consistent with analyses elsewhere and changes in school attendance [10,20] and therefore exposure to rubella infection.
 Given the similar force of infection among those aged <13 and ≥13 years (Technical Appendix, Table A.3), an alternative age stratification will give similar results.

-In sensitivity analyses, we explored the effect of assuming a reduced effective contact rate between younger and older individuals, equalling 30% of that at which older individuals effectively contact each other.
+In sensitivity analyses, we explored the effect of pessimistic assumptions about contact between younger and older individuals, whereby the effective contact rate between younger and older individuals, equals 30% of that at which older individuals effectively contact each other.
+Such contact patterns are probably atypical for Vietnam, where the age-dependency in contact appears to be similar to that in Europe [19].
+However, they might occur in areas where parents spend a reduced amount of time with their children and extended family, if, for example, they travel far to work.

 For each assumption about contact, one hundred sets of plausible values for the contact parameters were generated using rejection sampling from the force of infection estimated for each dataset.
 The model was run with each of the 100 sets of plausible parameter values to generate the 95% range in the CRS incidence per 100,000 live births and the numbers of CRS cases prevented.